Key takeaways

 - Check feasibility

 An entrepreneur is not a programmer.
 They can plan app functionality that is impossible to bring to life from the development perspective.
-MVP helps to test vital apps functions, its scalability and algorithm realization without large capital injection.
+An MVP helps to test vital apps functions and its scalability without large capital injection.

 Option 3.
 Hire an outsourcing firm